 Through human development and guided by Qatar vision, the Company strives to offer innovative educational solutions of the highest quality to educate and support future leaders to prepare them to best serve their communities.

 The Company has the following strategic objectives:

-The Company currently provides educational services in the school sector from foundation stage to secondary level; it will be expanding into university level via its partnership with the University of Aberdeen, UK (“UoA”) in the academic year 2017/18.
-After successful launch of AFG College with Aberdeen University, the Company will accomplish its vision to provide educational services in all sectors (age 3 to 18+).
+The Company currently provides educational services in the school sector from foundation stage to secondary level; and has recently added the university level via its partnership with the University of Aberdeen, UK (“UoA”) in the academic year 2017/18.
+After successful launch of AFG College with Aberdeen University, the Company accomplished its vision to provide educational services in all sectors (age 3 to 18+).

 After a brief period of closure due to restructuring, the Company intends to re-launch the Al Faleh Training Centre (“AFTC”) in the academic year 2017/18.
 AFTC plans to offer adult vocational, professional development courses and certification.

 A brief description of Company’s each educational service is provided below:

 The Company’s has three fully owned schools currently catering for students aged 3 to 18:

 The Company also has a training centre Al Faleh Training Centre, which will re-launch in the academic year 2017/18.
 The training centre will offer vocational, professional development courses and certification.